Are you free if you are only doing things which are expected of you? No you're not.

 "Behaviour in pursuit of an unrecognised goal, does not feel like a choice" (Larry Crabb).

 If you're only doing things because your boss, your teacher, your wife (etc) expects it of you, you are not free; you're a slave.

-When Jesus said, "Anyone who chooses to do the will of God will find out whether my teaching comes from God or whether I speak on my own;" he was referring to the freedom that one discovers when they freely serve others.
+When Jesus said, "Anyone who chooses to do the will of God will find out whether my teaching comes from God or whether I speak on my own;" he was referring to the freedom that one discovers when they serve others and through that service, genuinely start to care for those they are serving.
 There's a joy in it that cannot be had in any other way.

 "It is for freedom that Christ has set us free."
 (Gal 5:1)